briandrum/codes.forchagrin.com/_chapters/chapter-1503-local-provisions.md

 ## 1503.06   Fire-damaged structures; removal or repair securing fund

 The Municipality hereby authorizes the procedure described in Ohio R.C.
-3929.86(C) and (D) to be implemented whereby no insurance company doing business in the State shall pay a claim of a named insured for fire damage to a structure located within the this Municipality unless the applicable provisions of Ohio R.C.
-3929.86 are fully complied with.
+[3929.86(C)][ORC Section 3929.86] and (D) to be implemented whereby no insurance company doing business in the State shall pay a claim of a named insured for fire damage to a structure located within the this Municipality unless the applicable provisions of Ohio R.C.
+[3929.86][ORC Section 3929.86] are fully complied with.
 The Fire Chief is hereby designated as the officer authorized to carry out the duties of Ohio R.C.
-3929.86.
+[3929.86][ORC Section 3929.86].
 The Clerk of Council shall file a certified copy of this section with the State Superintendent of Insurance.\
 (Ord.
 1983-52.
 Passed 1-9-84.)